Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Introduction

 Here, $\Theta[t>0]=1$ is the Heaviside step function, and $\overline{\Gamma}$ (the resolution limit), $\alpha$, and $\beta$ are the fitting parameters.
+The linear in $T$ dependence of $\Gamma_0(T)$ is motivated as a first order approximation of $\Gamma_0(T)$ near its vanishing limit.
+While a series expansion of the width near $T_{\text c1}$ is not strictly valid for the long-range order whose width vanishes as a power law in $T$ near $T_{\text c1}$, the linear approximation will still extrapolate to give the vanishing width with a reasonable value (a lower bound) for $T_{\text c1}$ when applied to temperatures close to $T_{\text c1}$ (Fig 3 (c)).
+For the intercalated samples, the vanishing trend of the peak spread in Fig~3(d,e) is contrary to the predicted behavior for disorder pinned short-range CDW order where the peak spread increases with lowering temperature~\cite{Maki1986PhysRevBCondensMatter}.
+On the other hand, it supports a Bragg glass phase, as it is inevitable for the peak spread to vanish below the Bragg glass transition~\cite{Rosso2004Phys.Rev.B}.
 We estimate the Bragg glass transition temperature to be the positive temperature at which the extrapolation reaches vanishing width, i.e., $T_{BG_1}=\beta-\bar{\Gamma}/\alpha$.
 We find positive $T_{BG_1}$ defining the Bragg glass phase in all intercalated samples except at the highest concentration [$x=2.9\%$ in Fig.~3(f)].
-Combining the CDW-1 transition temperature $T_{c1}$ of the pristine sample [from Fig.~2(d)] and the newly extracted Bragg glass transition temperature, $T_{BG_1}$ of the intercalated samples, we obtain a comprehensive phase diagram shown in Fig.~3(g).
+The $x=2.9\%$ appears to be fluctuating towards Bragg glass without actually reaching Bragg glass.
+Combining the CDW-1 transition temperature $T_{c1}$ of the pristine sample [from Fig.~2(d)] and the newly extracted Bragg glass transition temperature, $T_{BG_1}$ of the intercalated samples [Fig.~3(d-f) for 2.0\%, 2.6\% and 2.9\% respectively, and SM Fig.~9(a) for 0.5\%], we obtain a comprehensive phase diagram shown in Fig.~3(g).
 Remarkably, the temperatures identified from the onset of transport anisostropy~\cite{Straquadine2019Phys.Rev.B} align closely with the $T_{BG_1}$, implying that the phase space exhibiting in-plane resistance anisotropy is predominantly covered by the Bragg glass.